cindyyan317/clio/README.md

 ```

 ### Transactions
 Clio stores all transactions metadata in the **transactions** table.
 To verify the transactions for one ledger cryptographically, we need to find all the transactions of the ledger in ledger_transactions table and add the transactions binary to SHAMap.
-After verifying the **transactions** and **ledger_transactions**table, we can start to verify other indexing tables, Eg nf_tokens, account_tx.
+After verifying the **transactions** and **ledger_transactions** table, we can start to verify other indexing tables, such as nf_tokens, account_tx.

 *Be aware the transactions check is much faster than states check, it also requires less bandwidth of database.
 This tool can do multiple transactions check concurrently, using --step to specify the number of transactions check concurrently*

 To check the transactions for ledger SEQ, you can use the following command:
 ```
-./tools/db_checker/db_checker --tx --keyspace clio --fromLedgerIdx SEQ  --toLedgerIdx SEQ --step 2 127.0.0.1
+./tools/db_checker/db_checker --tx --keyspace clio --fromLedgerIdx SEQ  --toLedgerIdx SEQ 127.0.0.1
 ```
 To check the transactions in range [SEQ1, SEQ2], you can use the following command:
 ```